darneymartin/cloudtest/README.md

-# aws-infra-test
+# cloudtest

-aws-infra-test is a tool that can be used to test infrasturc
+cloudtest is a tool that can be used to test AWS cloud infrastructure